Data Cart

 YTQYOGYR reports whether the person had practiced yoga in the past 12 months.
 Please see the Comparability and Universe Tabs for information on changes to the universe of this variable over time.

-Yoga, Tai chi, and Qi gong were one of many alternative health treatment modalities included in the Complementary and Alternative Health Supplements.
+For 2002, 2007, 2012, and 2017, yoga, Tai chi, and Qi gong were one of many alternative health treatment modalities included in the Complementary and Alternative Health Supplements.

 Definitions